Ask Aesthetica, Botox, Bruxism

 Coping Strategies for Teeth Grinding

 Addressing teeth grinding requires a multidimensional approach.
 Seeking professional advice is crucial to assess the underlying causes and develop an appropriate treatment plan.
 Behavioural interventions, such as stress management techniques and relaxation exercises, can help reduce teeth grinding.
 Dentists may recommend dental appliances or mouthguards to protect teeth from damage.
-Additionally, exploring alternative medications or adjusting dosages under medical supervision could be considered.
+Additionally, exploring alternative medications or adjusting dosages under medical supervision could be considered

 Discussing Medications with Your Healthcare Provider